futurateam/see-ai/README.md

 1. Add our deployed chatbot into our LINE account here (https://line.me/R/ti/p/@027hrnkc)
 2. Type "halo" to start a conversation or ask anything you desired
 ![Demo](/img/demo-1.jpg)
-3. Type "materi" to see our list of knowledge
+3. Type "materi" to show See's list of knowledge
 ![Demo](/img/demo-2.jpg)

 ### **Video demo**